smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 fits together as if by magic.

 The larger our applications get the better these frameworks are.
 We no longer worry about how we are going to wire our classes together.
-Instead we can concentrate on designing our interfaces and classes so we can solve problems.
+Instead, we can concentrate on designing our interfaces and classes so we can solve problems.

 Connecting the Dots